 Another advantage of having our own location, was being able to manage the construction waste coming back from the job sites.
 We contracted a waste disposal company that had good environmental policies.
 We decided on having weekly pickup of construction waste and recycling.
 The recycling bin is now getting filled with recyclable materials that the crews collect at the job sites.
 We recycle anything from cardboard, to drinking containers, even coffee cups.
 Paint cans with paint in them get taken to a drop off depot in Scarborough, usually a RONA store.

 Ecopainting Spreading Roots in the Community

 The GTA is a huge area to work in and at times traveling west can be a challenge.
 We opened a second location in Mississauga* in 2015.
 The role of this smaller location is to service our western crews.
 In the meantime, we have some big plans for our main home in Scarborough.

 We intend to conduct training programs for our painters, and there’s an exclusive training wall for that purpose.
 Ecopainting is a socially conscious company with principles that extend beyond our narrow profit margins.
-For this reason, our doors are open to the community, especially the locals in Scarborough.
-In the future, Ecopainting will be inviting local individuals and organizations to use our location as a local resource.
-There will also be educational gatherings and sessions where our painters will share their trade knowledge with the community.
+For this reason, our doors are open to the community, especially to the locals.
+Since we painted so many homes in Scarborough, we definitely contributed positively to the landscape of the community.
+Ecopainting will be inviting local individuals and organizations to use our location as a local resource.
+There will also be educational gatherings and sessions where our painters will share their trade knowledge with the public.